Restrict messages to authorized addresses or domains

 - Click Save.

-Optionally, you can enter a customized rejection notice; for example, "Your email has been rejected because it violates organization policy."
+You can enter a customized rejection notice, such as "Your email has been rejected because it violates organization policy."

-To allow internal messages between users within your organization, check the Bypass this setting for internal messages box.
+Check this box to bypass restrictions for email sent within your organization.
 The internal message must be authenticated (SPF/DKIM) for it to bypass the setting.
 Internal messages that aren't authenticated are rejected by this feature.